 As a result of the COVID-19 pandemic, remote working arrangements have become the new norm.
 Most boards and shareholders will be used to teleconference/ telephone meetings to deal with urgent business or where it is not practical to hold physical meetings due to parties being spread across multiple jurisdictions.
 Popular virtual meeting applications are gaining popularity, but each have their relative advantages and drawbacks, as well as security risks.

 This briefing summarises some of the legal and practical considerations that organisers and participants should take into account when holding virtual meetings.
-It is particularly aimed at board members and shareholders, but the principles can also be applied to general remote working considerations which employers may find particularly useful.
+It is particularly aimed at board members and shareholders in relation to corporate governance, but the principles can also be applied to general remote working considerations which employers may find particularly useful.

 Preliminary considerations: validity

 The Companies Act 2014 (the “Act”) does not seek to interfere with how directors and shareholders manage their business.
 The topic of ‘Meetings and proceedings’ is covered In Chapter 1 of Part VI of the Act.
 Certain notice requirements are prescribed, as well as provisions relating to voting and quorum to such extent as the memorandum and articles of the company do not make other provision in that behalf.

 The starting point should therefore be to consider the articles of association, but companies should also consider the prescriptive requirements under part VI of the Act where there is any doubt or the articles are silent.
 For example, publication of notice of meetings on a website is covered in detail under s.197 of the Act.